katalisha/katalisha.github.io/_posts/2016-01-22-ARC-Swift-closures-and-weak-self.markdown

 ---
 <img src="/images/fulls/swallowed_a_fly.jpg" class="fit image">

 A commonly misunderstood/unknown feature of Swift closures is the *closure capture list*.
 It tells a closure how strongly to capture variables from the surrounding scope.
-This is useful in avoiding strong reference cycles.
-Strong reference cycles can prevent memory being freed when it's no longer needed - a memory leak.
+This is useful in avoiding strong reference cycles which can prevent memory being freed when it's no longer needed - a memory leak.

-Let's start at the beginning by explaining how strong reference cycles happen and why they're bad.
+Let's start by explaining how strong reference cycles happen and why they're bad.

 Automatic Reference Counting (ARC)
 ----------------------------------